 We have also written up our findings from a survey conducted into surname practices and strategies amongst same-sex couples who marry or have a civil partnership; this is forthcoming with Gender and Language journal.

 A third study involves corpus analysis of responses to same-sex marriage published in newspaper articles over the past few years.
 We’ve looked at the discourses which emerged when the UK Government first announced its public consultation on the issue in 2012, when the Bill was debated in Government and then passed in 2013, and when the first same-sex marriages took place in May 2014.
-We’ve recently submitted a manuscript for review to Discourse and Society – information here.
+This is now in press with Discourse and Society – more information here.